How Intern Fits Before Your Next Hire

-The hiring dilemma every solopreneur faces
+The operating dilemma every small-business owner faces

 You've hit the wall.
 Revenue is growing, clients are piling up, and you're spending half your day on admin that doesn't require your expertise — but you can't justify a $5,000/month hire when your margins are still thin.